 It's a smart play.
-After all, it's far more affordable to deploy translated websites that support global shopping and shipping than to launch risky brick-and-mortar endeavors.
+After all, it's far more affordable to deploy translated websites that support global shopping and despatch than to launch risky brick-and-mortar endeavours.
 Further, these shopping experiences are available to local residents anywhere, thanks to the increasing ubiquity of smartphones in emerging markets.

 We all know that social media engagement is considered "table stakes" in primary markets such as the U.S., the UK and other Western countries.
 But social adoption is through the roof in emerging markets.
 Read on to discover how social networks are reinventing communication and commerce in emerging markets-and how you can tap into this movement to better serve global customers.